How can you cultivate curiosity, imaginative and critical thinking to identify challenges that might lead to radically creative breakthroughs?

 How does critical thinking help us choose radically creative actions?

-In the exploration stage of the creative process, before committing to a direction, curiosity and imagination open our eyes to possibilities, but critical thinking enables us to make choices.
+In the exploration stage of the creative process, before committing to a direction, curiosity and imagination open our eyes to possibilities, and critical thinking enables us to make choices.
 These three types of thinking skills, pictured in Figure 2.3.2. below, are complementary in creating something totally new (Fatmawati et al., 2019, Wechsler et al., 2018).
+More specifically, they help us identify problems worth solving.

 Creative thinking skills enable solution-finding and the creation of radically new services, products, thoughts, concepts, research and art.
 Critical thinking applies rational thought, with clarity and logic, to evaluate and improve creative ideas and their implementation.